meng-jack/reactor-saves/README.md

 # reactor-saves
 Saves of my Reactor Knockoff gameplay

+### Notice: I am not responsible for any crashes or loss of data if you are using the saves

+You should only be copying files in the `.base64` file types and using only `.json` file formats to view my saves "visually" and not using them as a way to import the save.

+This is also that the import save decryptor interprets everything in base64

+## File informations

 Find the game [here](https://cwmonkey.github.io/reactor-knockoff/)

 Save sections will be divided into folders, with each folder being a different session/world